Improving Semantic Uncertainty Quantification in LVLMs with Semantic Gaussian Processes: Abstract

 \section{Abstract}

-Large Vision-Language Models (LVLMs) often produce plausible but unreliable outputs, making robust uncertainty estimation essential.
-Recent work on semantic uncertainty estimates relies on external models to cluster multiple sampled responses and measure their semantic consistency.
-However, these clustering methods are often fragile, highly sensitive to minor phrasing variations, and can incorrectly group or separate semantically similar answers, leading to unreliable uncertainty estimates.
-We propose \textbf{Semantic Gaussian Process Uncertainty (\method)}, a Bayesian framework that quantifies semantic uncertainty by analyzing the geometric structure of answer embeddings, avoiding brittle clustering.
+Large Vision-Language Models (LVLMs) often produce plausible but unreliable outputs, making uncertainty estimation essential.
+Recent work on uncertainty estimates compare multiple sampled responses in a semantic space to measure their consistency.
+However, such comparisons are often fragile.
+They are sensitive to minor phrasing variations, and may fail to distinguish semantically distinct answers, making the uncertainty estimates unreliable.
+To address these limitations, we propose \textbf{Semantic Gaussian Process Uncertainty (SGPU)}.
+SGPU is a Bayesian framework that maps semantic consistency patterns in generated answers to a predictive uncertainty.
 SGPU maps generated answers into a dense semantic space, computes the Gram matrix of their embeddings, and summarizes their semantic configuration via the eigenspectrum.
 This spectral representation is then fed into a Gaussian Process Classifier that learns to map patterns of semantic consistency to predictive uncertainty, and that can be applied in both black-box and white-box settings.
-Across six LLMs and LVLMs on eight datasets spanning VQA, image classification, and textual QA, SGPU consistently achieves state-of-the-art calibration (ECE) and discriminative (AUROC, AUARC) performance.
-We further show that SGPU transfers across models and modalities, indicating that its spectral representation captures general patterns of semantic uncertainty.
+Across six LLMs and LVLMs on eight datasets spanning VQA, image classification, and textual QA, SGPU consistently achieves state-of-the-art calibration and discriminative performance.
+We further show that SGPU transfers across models and modalities, requiring minimal tuning and limited training samples.
+Code and data will be fully available upon acceptance.